bodote/bodote.github.io/_posts/2021-09-07-TDD-TestFirst-Teil3-Beweise.md

 - Aus [Test-Driven Java Development - Second Edition](https://www.packtpub.com/product/test-driven-java-development-second-edition/9781788836111)
   - "It\'s not an easy thing to master TDD.
 Even after learning all the theory and going through best practices and anti-patterns, the journey is only just beginning. **TDD requires time and a lot of practice**.
 It\'s a long trip that does not stop with this book.

-### Wie kann ich als Softwareentwickler mich in kleinen Schritten incrementell von TestLast zu TestFirst vorarbeiten ?
+## Wie kann ich als Softwareentwickler mich in kleinen Schritten incrementell von TestLast zu TestFirst vorarbeiten ?

-# Timestamp:

-#### Zunächst klären wir ein paar Vorraussetzungen.
+### Zunächst klären wir ein paar Vorraussetzungen.

 Sind wir überhaupt in der Situation, TDD mit 'test first' gerade anwenden zu können ?
 _ Nehmen wir an, wir wären ein SWEntwickler in einem Team